ssaha001/Shopify-Backend-Developer-Production-Engineer-Intern/README.md

 How to test the website:
 1. This app is hosted on heroku.
 So the easiest way to check all the features and test this website would be to [Click Here](https://serene-stream-27308.herokuapp.com/)

-2. You can also download the repository as a ZIP file from github by clicking on Code option.
+2. You can also download the repository as a ZIP file from github by clicking on Code option or you can clone the repository.
       1. Extract the downloaded file.
       2. Open the extracted folder in a code editor like [Visual Studio Code](https://code.visualstudio.com/download), [Sublime Text](https://www.sublimetext.com/3).
 I used Visual Studio Code
       3. Make sure that node.js is installed.
 Run node --version in terminal to check if it is installed.